Nursing Visa Sponsorship Jobs in Ohio

 Which companies sponsor visas for nurses in Ohio?

 Ohio's largest health systems are the most active sponsors.
-Cleveland Clinic, OhioHealth, University Hospitals, and Bon Secours Mercy Health have established international hiring programs and a track record of filing H-1B and EB-3 petitions for nursing roles.
+Cleveland Clinic, OhioHealth, University Hospitals, and Bon Secours Mercy Health have established international hiring programs and a track record of filing H-1B visa and EB-3 petitions for nursing roles.
 Long-term care and rehabilitation networks, including those operated by national chains with Ohio facilities, also sponsor nurses, particularly through the EB-3 immigrant visa pathway.

 Which visa types are most common for nursing roles in Ohio?

 The EB-3 employment-based immigrant visa is the most common pathway for internationally educated nurses in Ohio, as registered nursing qualifies as a skilled worker occupation.
 The H-1B nonimmigrant visa applies to advanced practice roles such as nurse practitioners and clinical nurse specialists that meet specialty occupation requirements.
-Some nurses also enter on TN status if they hold Canadian or Mexican citizenship and meet the credential requirements under USMCA.
+Some nurses also enter on TN visa status if they hold Canadian or Mexican citizenship and meet the credential requirements under USMCA.

 Which cities in Ohio have the most nursing sponsorship jobs?